ailegion/postgres-docker-gcs-backup/README.md

-# Backup Postgres Docker containers to Google Cloud Storage
+# Docker container for backing up Postgresql databases to Google Cloud Storage

+Based on the work of [Nullpixel](https://github.com/nullpixel/postgres-docker-gcs-backup).

+This docker image uploads a pg_dump backup of a database to GCS.
+It's based almost entirely on the work of [Nullpixel](https://github.com/nullpixel/postgres-docker-gcs-backup).

 **Inspired by [postgres-backup-s3](https://github.com/schickling/dockerfiles/tree/master/postgres-backup-s3)**

 This docker image allows for scheduled backups of a postgres docker container to a Google Cloud Storage bucket.

 ## Usage

-This image is published on the [docker hub](https://hub.docker.com/r/nullriver/postgres-docker-gcs-backup).
+This image is published on the [docker hub](https://hub.docker.com/r/ailegion/postgres-docker-gcs-backup).

 ### Environment variables
 | Variable                | Description                                                                                                    |